Hussien0Mahmoud/Log_File_Analyzer/Prompts.md

 ```bash
 python log_analyzer.py
 ```
-The result will appear in the console and also be saved as a report.json file in the same folder.
+The result will appear in the console and also be saved as report.json in the same folder.